1 of 3

 • Hyperbilirubinemia

-• In Germany used as a support therapy for patients undergoing chemotherapy
+• In Germany used as a support therapy for patients undergoing chemotherapy (hemoperfusion does not treat cancer, it only eases the side effects of chemotherapy)

 Hemoperfusion Treatment